sbrl/research-smflooding/README.md

 Social media artificial intelligence for analysing the sentiment of floods.
 Done for my PhD.

-This is a work in progress.
-The associated paper has not been published yet.
+~~This is a work in progress.
+The associated paper has not been published yet.~~

+We've been published!
+View it here: <https://doi.org/10.1016/j.cageo.2023.105405>

 This is not all of the code.
 Code for other parts of the project can be found here: